Carl Rosenberg, Principal

 Ben not only directs Acentech's Architectural Acoustics and Mechanical Systems Group, but is also a leading developer of pre-construction auralizations and acoustical modeling for various project types.
 His projects involve architectural acoustics, mechanical systems noise and vibration control, and environmental acoustics consulting for performing arts centers and other institutional and commercial facilities.
 In addition to his consulting work, Ben is a visiting lecturer in the School of Architecture at MIT, and has lectured at Harvard University, Northeastern University, Roger Williams University, the Rhode Island School of Design, and Syracuse University.
 He holds an M.S. in Architectural Acoustics from Rensselaer Polytechnic Institute and a BSE from Princeton University.

-Jim Barnes, Senior Engineer
+Jim Barnes, Principal Consultant

 Jim's projects cover interior and community noise control studies for existing power and industrial plants, prediction of construction and operation noise levels, and ambient sound studies for proposed industrial sites and transportation corridors for environmental impact statements.
 During the course of his 35+ years of acoustics consulting, he has developed specialized knowledge of industrial noise and vibration control, with an emphasis on serving the power industry.
 Jim is also versed in the evaluation and resolution of potential vibration problems at proposed sites for microelectronics and optics facilities.
 He holds a Masters of Engineering from Cornell University.